 I have worked in professional architectural private practice, in urban planning leadership roles in the public sector, and in environmental non-government advocacy.
 I dabble in academia.
 I have been a political aide and a local community activist.
 I currently lead the transportation planning for Canada’s largest growing urban region and I advise on urban public policy internationally, and of course, sundry other jobs as assigned.

-Today I live in the same house I raised my kids, along with my Jack Russell Terrier, my eclectic iPod collection and neighbours who, like me, have been on the same street for over twenty-two years.
+I no longer live in the same house I raised my kids.
+After 30 years with my now deceased Jack Russell Terrier, my eclectic iPod collection (now reduced to a Spotify playlist) and neighbours who, like me, have been on the same street years, I have downsized, with my partner, into a condo in the St. Lawrence Market neighbourhood.
 That’s roots and a long way from my first landing here in Canada.